Tap to Read ➤

 The pack normally has the wolf couple and their kids.
 However, they are not as sacrificial as the Angelfish, and do form new pairs if one of the partner dies.

-Apart from eating away your precious wooden furniture, termites also find lifelong or exclusive mates.
-Usually, the queen mates with one male or a few males to create the colony.
+Besides damaging wooden furniture, they form lifelong or exclusive partnerships.
+Typically, the queen mates with one or a few males to establish the colony.

 Termites